 - Remove and replace – Your stucco will need to be torn down and should be replaced with a more modern material, such as vinyl or fiber cement siding.

 - Address underlying issues – To address water damage and mold issues, a thorough inspection will first need to be conducted.
-Then, sheathing, framing and insulation that was affected by water and mold will need to be removed and replaced.
+All sheathing, framing and insulation affected by water and mold are then removed and replaced.

 - Hire a stucco remediation expert – Unlike a stucco repair, stucco remediation requires a lot of skill; be sure to hire a contractor who has an impressive stucco remediation portfolio.